The intestine has three functions:

 Usually, no follow up tests are needed, however all children with an intestinal injury will be seen in the trauma clinic one or two weeks after discharge.
 An appointment will be made for you before you leave the hospital, or you will be given a number to call to make an appointment.
 The trauma clinic number is 513-636-8556.

 Once it is okay for your child to return to normal activity, no further follow-up will be needed.

 Preventing Intestinal Injury

-Make sure your child wears the correct helmet when riding a bike, using other wheeled toys, or takes part in other active sports.
+Make sure your child wears the correct type of helmet when riding a bike, using other wheeled toys, or taking part in other active sports.